-1. Ensure that the Termination and ID of the SCSI device is set correctly - please see paragraphs headed SCSI IDs and Termination above for more details.

-2. Switch off your computer and connect one end of the cable to the SCSI interface and the other end to SCSI device.
-CAUTION: Many Castle Technology interfaces use the same type of socket as the parallel printer port.
-Connection of a standard printer cable to the SCSI port WILL CAUSE DAMAGE to the interface.
-Please be careful to avoid this.

-3. Plug in the mains lead and switch on the SCSI device and then the computer.
+- 1. Ensure that the Termination and ID of the SCSI device is set correctly please see paragraphs headed SCSI IDs and Termination above for more details. - Switch off your computer and connect one end of the cable to the SCSI interface and the other end to SCSI device. - 3.
+Plug in the mains lead and switch on the SCSI device and then the computer.